FAQ about Intercultural-LEAD

 - Counseling and Health Promotion: Offers individual counseling as well as workshops on common concerns for college students (stress management, body image, homesickness, etc.).

 - Career Services: Provides students with support in resume/cover letter writing, finding an internship and networking with CSB/SJU alumni.
-Also holds information sessions and career fairs for students to learn more about options after graduation.
+It also holds information sessions and career fairs for students to learn more about options after graduation.